Pansenti/SyntroLCam/README.md

 ### Dependencies

-1. Qt4 or Qt5 development libraries and headers
+1. Qt5 development libraries and headers
 2. SyntroCore libraries and headers